HodStudio/EntityFrameworkDiffLog/README.md

 In case your models are stored in another assembly (or assemblies), pass them to this parameter.

 ### Change your DbContext
-To be able to use the full power of EfDiffLog, the easiest way is to inherit your DbContext from LoggingDbContext.
+To be able to use the full power of EntityFrameworkDiffLog, the easiest way is to inherit your DbContext from LoggingDbContext.
 ```cs
 public class ApplicationDbContext : LoggingDbContext
 ```